aredoubles/ElevationHighways/README.md

 ## Todo

+* Plot the highways on top of each other, à la *Unknown Pleasures*
 * Add more highways, of course
+    * Unfortunately, the format of the KML files on Wikipedia are not consistent!
+There may also be one or two highways without KMLs.
+How to deal with these inconsistencies?
 * My Google Maps API key is currently made public, which is certainly not good practice, I'll need to import that separately somehow

 ## Footnotes